CoulonLab/Keizer-et-al/README.md

 ## Data re-use policy
 As [standard practice in the field](https://www.4dnucleome.org/policies.html), researchers using this public, but as yet unpublished data must contact the specific data producer (antoine.coulon@curie.fr) to discuss possible coordinated publication.
 Unpublished data are those that have never been described and referenced by a peer-reviewed publication.

-In addion to this restriction, all the code and data in this repository is under GPLv3 license (see the [`LICENSE`](LICENSE) file for details).
+In addion to this restriction, all the code, data and documentation in this repository is under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) license.
+The study [Keizer _et al._](https://www.biorxiv.org/content/10.1101/2021.04.20.439763v1) is under [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.